karolserkis/CAS-741-Pendula/README.md

 This directory contains the Module Instance Specification (MIS) document and the Module Guide (MG).
-Together, these documents outline how the code is pieced together and provide specific inputs and outputs for MPS modules.
+Together, these documents outline how the code is pieced together and provide specific inputs and outputs for MPSim modules.

 ### ProblemStatement

-This directory contains a general abstract overview of the problem that MPS solves.
+This directory contains a general abstract overview of the problem that MPSim solves.

 ### SRS

-This directory contains the Software Requirements Specification (SRS) document, which explains the purpose of Kaplan in abstract terms.
+This directory contains the Software Requirements Specification (SRS) document, which explains the purpose of MPSim in abstract terms.
 The SRS provides the theory, symbols, units, formulas, and data formats necessary to answer the problem statement.
 The requirements (functional and non-functional) given in this document